-- Write out street names in full, unless space is limited: Commonwealth Avenue, Bay State Road, Cummington Street.
-In very informal text and quotations, or on lists where brevity is necessary, Comm.
-Ave. and other abbreviations (Rd., Rm., St.) are acceptable.
+- Write out street names in full, unless space is limited: Commonwealth Avenue, Bay State Road, Cummington Mall.
+In very informal text and quotations, or on lists where brevity is necessary, Comm Ave and other abbreviations (Rd., Rm., St.) are acceptable.

 - Write out full state names in running text.
 When space is limited, as in class notes, use the standard AP abbreviations, not 2-digit postal codes.

 - However, in mailing addresses, especially reply envelopes, use the 2-digit abbreviations approved by the U.S. Postal Service, e.g., Boston, MA 02215.

 - In nontechnical text, spell out numbers from one to nine and write numbers above nine in numerals.
 Technical material and text with many statistics should use numerals for all numbers.